lehtisa/tuni_meep_doc/docs/source/nonlinear_phenomena.rst

          # add phase
          return y*np.exp(1j*2*np.pi*self.freq*t)

-Next, we define a function that measures and stores the output Poyting vector z-component.
+Next, we define a function that measures and stores the output Poyting vector's z-component.
 The Poynting vector is given by

 .. math::